pgjdbc/www/documentation/94/connect.md

 	It captures a stacktrace at each `Connection` opening and if the `finalize()` method is reached without having been closed the stacktrace is printed to the log.

+* `binaryTransferEnable = String`

+	A comma separated list of types to enable binary transfer.
+Either OID numbers or names.

+* `binaryTransferDisable = String`

+	A comma separated list of types to disable binary transfer.
+Either OID numbers or names.
+	Overrides values in the driver default set and values set with binaryTransferEnable.

 * `prepareThreshold = int`

 	Determine the number of `PreparedStatement` executions required before